Self assessor payments

 - pay by cleared funds (i.e. bank cheque or solicitor's trust account cheque)

-- include a printout of the confirmation page for each transaction being paid.
+- include a printout of the transaction statement summary for each transaction being paid.
 Do not send any other paperwork with your cheque payments (e.g. copy of contract, concession form, instruction letter).

-Unsigned cheques will be returned, and UTI will accrue until full payment by cleared funds has been received.
+Unsigned cheques will be returned, and UTI will accrue until we've received full payment by cleared funds.

 You can pay multiple transactions with a single cheque.
-You must attach a confirmation page for each transaction to the cheque, and if the amount of the cheque is less than the total amount payable, you need to advise us which transaction has been underpaid.
+You must attach a transaction summary statement for each transaction to the cheque, and if the amount of the cheque is less than the total amount payable, you need to advise us which transaction has been underpaid.

 I want to...